ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 :py:class:`~ray.rllib.core.models.catalog.Catalog`.
 For example,
 :py:class:`~ray.rllib.algorithms.ppo.ppo_torch_rl_module.PPOTorchRLModule` has the
 :py:class:`~ray.rllib.algorithms.ppo.ppo_catalog.PPOCatalog`.
+Catalogs can be extended to offer more or different models or distributions to RLModules (e.g. to PPOTorchRLModule).
-Catalogs make it easier to extend currently existing built-in RLModules (e.g. PPORLModule) Catalogs make it easier to build models for new RLModules (new algorithms) that are extendable.
+Catalogs can we written to build models for new RLModules (for new algorithms).

 .. note::
     Modifying Catalogs signifies advanced use cases so you should only consider this if modifying an RLModule or writing one does not cover your use case.